 What a couple of years for the former European Challenge Tour player.
 Back-to-back wins in both the US Open and PGA Championship and on June 16 was runner-up to Gary Woodland in his attempt to become the first player since 1905 to lift three successive US Opens.

 Also a runner-up at The Masters in April and in between set a new major record after starting 63-65 at the feared Bethpage Black in the PGA as he returned to world No 1 with his fourth major.
 First success came by four in the 2017 US Open at Erin Hills with a tournament record-equalling 16 under par total, then at Shinnecock Hills he edged out Tommy Fleetwood by one for a successful defence.
 Two months later claimed his third major at the PGA, holding off a charging Tiger Woods with a 264 aggregate which matched Henrik Stenson’s major record set at Royal Troon in 2016.

-In 2016 he missed The Open with a torn ankle ligament, but on his return became one of two rookies in Davis Love’s Ryder Cup side at Hazeltine.
-The former European Challenge Tour golfer earned his second cap in September and then was named PGA Tour Player of the Year for 2018.
+In 2016 missed The Open with a torn ankle ligament, but then became one of two rookies in Davis Love’s Ryder Cup side at Hazeltine.
+Earned his second cap last September and then was named PGA Tour Player of the Year.
+Brother Chase is also a professional.